-- 1. The applicant shall provide the following: - A. The applicant shall provide an easement at the southeast corner of the Property in order to facilitate the extension of Heatherbrook Drive, resulting in the orderly entry into both the Property and the Infinity Medical Building. - B. The applicant shall be responsible for the design and construction of two off-site sidewalk gaps, totaling approximately 600 feet, as a benefit to the public, up to a cost of \$60,000.
-This will complete sidewalk coverage between 13 Mile Road, Cabot Drive Twelve Mile Road and Haggerty Road. - C. The applicant shall increase the amount of brick or stone on the building exterior to a total of no less than 40% of the building façades, per the applicable definitions provided for in the Novi Zoning Ordinance. - D. The applicant shall design the Project in such a way so that the project can achieve the level of LEED Certified following the construction process.
-Prior to the issuance of Building Permits, Applicant will provide a review from a 3rd party consultant indicating that the Project, as designed, has a preliminary rating that would allow the Project to achieve LEED Certified status.
+- 1. The applicant shall provide an easement at the southeast corner of the Property in order to facilitate the extension of Heatherbrook Drive, resulting in the orderly entry into both the Property and the Infinity Medical Building. - 2.
+The applicant shall be responsible for the design and construction of two off-site sidewalk gaps, totaling approximately 600 feet, as a benefit to the public, up to a cost of \$60,000.

+This will complete sidewalk coverage between 13 Mile Road, Cabot Drive Twelve Mile Road and Haggerty Road.

+- 3. The applicant shall increase the amount of brick or stone on the building exterior to a total of no less than 40% of the building façades, per the applicable definitions provided for in the Novi Zoning Ordinance. - 4.
+The applicant shall design the Project in such a way so that the project can achieve the level of LEED Certified following the construction process.
+Prior to the issuance of Building Permits, Applicant will provide a review from a 3rd party consultant indicating that the Project, as designed, has a preliminary rating that would allow the Project to achieve LEED Certified status. - 5.
-- 2. Developer shall develop the Land in accordance with all applicable laws, ordinances, and regulations, including all applicable setback requirements of the Zoning Ordinance under the Proposed Classification, except as expressly authorized herein, and all storm water and soil erosion requirements and measures throughout the site during the design and construction phases of the Development, and during the subsequent use of the Land as contemplated in this Agreement. - 3.
 The applicant shall meet or exceed the Open Space requirement for the RM-2 District per the Exhibits provided in the applicant's submission.
-A minimum of 54,400 square feet of open space is required. - 4.
+A minimum of 54,400 square feet of open space is required. - 6.
 The number of parking spaces provided shall be no less than 570 (as shown on the PRO Concept Plan).
-This includes surface parking (covered and uncovered), garage parking (attached and detached) and driveway apron parking. - 5.
-The applicant shall provide on-site wetland mitigation to the extent feasible as determined by the City, with any remaining mitigation areas will be provided offsite in the form of a wetland bank contribution as determined by the City; the applicant shall also provide a wetland conservation easement over any areas of on-site wetland mitigation; - 6.
-The applicant will provide a woodland conservation easement over any existing regulated woodlands and any replacement trees that result from disturbing existing regulated woodlands; - 7.
-The carport design shall provide for side paneling that shall include a brick surface, consistent with the examples provided as exhibits to the Planning Commission. - 8.
-The height of the buildings shall not exceed four stories, as shown in the PRO Concept Plan submittal; - 9.
-The architectural design of the buildings, including material selections, shall be as shown in the PRO Concept Plan submittal; - 10.
-The overall density of the development shall not exceed 12.40 dwelling units per gross acre (13.95 dwelling units per net acre); - 11.
-The number of dwelling units shall not exceed 272 units; - 12.
-Consistent with Section 6.1.C of the Zoning Ordinance, minor modifications to the approved PRO Concept Plan can be approved administratively upon determination by the City Planner that the modifications are minor, do not deviate from the general intent of the approved PRO Concept Plan and result in reduced impacts on the surrounding development and existing infrastructure;
+This includes surface parking (covered and uncovered), garage parking (attached and detached) and driveway apron parking. - 7.
+The applicant shall provide on-site wetland mitigation to the extent feasible as determined by the City, with any remaining mitigation areas will be provided offsite in the form of a wetland bank contribution as determined by the City; the applicant shall also provide a wetland conservation easement over any areas of on-site wetland mitigation; - 8.
+The applicant will provide a woodland conservation easement over any existing regulated woodlands and any replacement trees that result from disturbing existing regulated woodlands; - 9.
+The carport design shall provide for side paneling that shall include a brick surface, consistent with the examples provided as exhibits to the Planning Commission. - 10.
+The height of the buildings shall not exceed four stories, as shown in the PRO Concept Plan submittal; - 11.
+The architectural design of the buildings, including material selections, shall be as shown in the PRO Concept Plan submittal; - 12.
+The overall density of the development shall not exceed 12.40 dwelling units per gross acre (13.95 dwelling units per net acre); - 13.
+The number of dwelling units shall not exceed 272 units;